-Verbal warning

-Written warning

-Referral to outside agencies

-Written notification to guardian(s)

-Reprimand

-Lunch & After School Detention

-Removal from class

-In-school suspension

-Court action

-Removal from class In-school suspension

-Transportation suspension Suspension of other privileges Suspension from athletics Suspension from school
+Verbal warning Written notification to guardian(s) Removal from class Transportation suspension Suspension from extracurricular events Written warning Reprimand In-school suspension Suspension of other privileges Suspension from school Referral to outside agencies Lunch & After School Detention Superintendent Hearing Suspension from athletics

-Suspension from extracurricular events Probation/PINS Referral Superintendent's Hearing

-Depending upon the nature of the violation, it is the desire of the Board of Education that student discipline is progressive, i.e., a student's first violation should merit a lighter penalty than subsequent violations.
+Depending upon the nature of the violation, it is the desire of the Board of Education that student discipline is progressive, ie, a student's first violation should merit a lighter penalty than subsequent violations.
 It is also the Board's desire that staff members imposing such penalty take into account all other relevant factors in determining the appropriate penalty.
 The aforementioned consequences may be imposed either alone or in combination.